 And, despite physical therapy's importance, studies show that physical therapy dropout rates range from 3.8% up to 40% depending on the treatment and its duration.

-That’s because medical knowledge isn’t enough to effectively manage your private practice - at the very least, you also need business and accounting skills.
+Managing a physical therapy practice requires more than just clinical expertise.
+Medical knowledge alone is not enough to effectively manage your private practice.
+At the very least, you also need strong business and accounting skills.

 Discover more about the essential features of Medesk and claim your free access today!